Istrian scale

-"Istrian scale" refers both to a "unique" musical scale of folk music genres from Istria and Kvarner which use the style.
+"Istrian scale" refers both to a "unique" musical scale and to the folk music genres from Istria and Kvarner which use that scale.
 It is named for the Istrian peninsula.
 Istrian folk music is based on a distinctive six-tone musical scale (the so-called Istrian scale), and the peninsula's two-part, slightly nasal singing.
 The two-part singing and playing in the Istrian scale, a traditional singing practice characteristic of the Istrian region and the north Adriatic coastal area and islands, was inscribed in UNESCO's List of Intangible Cultural Heritage in 2009.

 Genres include kanat and tarankanje; techniques include nasal tone, variation and improvisation, and resolution to the unison or octave; and instruments include double reeds such as sopele, shawms, bagpipes, and other instruments such as flutes and tambura lutes.
 It was first named by Ivan Matetić Ronjgov early in the twentieth century, assisting his study and notation of Croatian music.